Silver mining in Colorado: Georgetown-Silver Plume district

 Prospectors found gold veins near present Georgetown in 1859.
 Silver, the main product from the district, was not discovered until 1864.
 John Henry Bowman (1850–1900) came to Silver Plume, Colorado, in 1883, then moved to Georgetown, Colorado, in 1885.
 A machinist, he worked as foreman of the Miners Sampling Works.
 Later, he was superintendent of the American Sisters Mine, a company in which he owned stock.
 American Sisters Mine was a consolidation of Two Sisters Mine and Native American Mine, silver mines located on Columbia Mountain in upper Clear Creek County, Colorado.
 In 1891–1892, John Bowman and his wife Lavinia Potts Bowman (1848–1901) built what later became known as the Bowman/White House in Georgetown (a historical site today).
 There they raised two daughters, Iorria and Mary Ellen ("Mellie").
 In 1899, Iorria married J.E.
 Carnal and moved to Ohio.

 For the most part, Mellie (1876–1969) stayed in the family home after she married John James ("J.J.")
-White (1870-1932) in 1901.
-She inherited half of her father's share in the American Sisters Mine and served on the Georgetown Library Association from 1911–1922.
+White (1870–1932) in 1901.
+She inherited half of her father's share in the American Sisters Mine and served on the Georgetown Library Association from 1911 to 1922.

-Mellie's husband, John James White, Sr., bought the remaining stock of what was now called the Two American Sisters Mine.
+Mellie's husband, John James White Sr., bought the remaining stock of what was now called the Two American Sisters Mine.
 He managed the construction of a dam and power plant north of Georgetown and built a new shaft house and mill at the mine site.
-White, an attorney, practiced law, served as the Police Judge and Mayor of Georgetown from 1900–1902, and was President of the Georgetown school board.
+White, an attorney, practiced law, served as the Police Judge and Mayor of Georgetown from 1900 to 1902, and was President of the Georgetown school board.
 The Bowman-White House still remains and is registered as a historical site in Georgetown, Colorado.